Big numbers to frighten anyone

 “Science requires respectful dialogue and fair consideration of alternative ideas.
 Yet in nutrition we see the opposite: the systematic oppression and persecution of viewpoints that challenge the status-quo.”
 Nina Teicholz

-At the closing date of the offer, we’ll place a one-off order for a batch of hardback copies.
+We’ve placed a one-off order for a batch of 750 hardback copies.

 We won’t rerun this, ever.